 The Impact of Fluctuating Water Levels on the Region

 The entire Colorado River basin area is impacted when the waters of Lake Mead and other nearby reservoirs rise and fall.
 These reservoirs provide the region with the fresh water that it needs.
 As the population continues to rise throughout the American West, there is a greater demand for water — and dwindling water levels have minimized the availability of that water.

 At its core, the fluctuating water levels are an economic issue.
 The people in the area require fresh water, and this natural resource can be hard to come by in a dry, arid region.
 As the water levels receded over the course of several decades, it caught the attention of environmental experts, governmental agencies and politicians.
 Many anticipate that further action will need to be taken in order to reverse the course of this pattern.

 At the beginning of 2020, it was determined that the first-ever water delivery cuts were required.
-Despite the rise in water levels, Lake Mead still came in just below the threshold needed to avoid those cuts.
+Despite a slight rise in water levels in late 2019 and early 2020, Lake Mead still came in just below the threshold needed to avoid those cuts.
 In addition to the water delivery cuts, states who rely on the water from the Lake Mead reservoir are going to be required to contribute to the lake to help increase the water supply.

 The History of Lake Mead Water Levels